SweetLovingLies/iwishyouroses/neocities/to-doPhone.md

 **!!!!!!!!
 Today !!!!!!!!**

+* Add an animation for notifications and when the onboarding is active!
+* \

+* Mellow <--------- Easy?
+  * Select your mood with emojis or cute icons
+    * Could use this to practice anime style vector work
+      * UGH
+    * Mood insights?

+      \

+**!
+Whenever tf I feel like doing this !**

 * Your Tome <---------- Easy?
   * Write love letters that could appear in the Yandere shrine!
     * Would require tagging system